 Garden shredders work much in the same way as your classic paper shredder.
 You feed in the branches and clippings, and it will automatically pull the matter through the machine, cutting it into small pieces as it goes.

-Once the collection box or bag underneath is full, you simply empty and you’re good to go again.
+Once the collection box or bag underneath is full, you simply empty it, replace it, and you’re good to go again.

-What NOT to put through your garden shredder?
+What can’t I put through my garden shredder?

-Hopefully it goes without saying that you should not put soil or stones through your shredder.
-Soil will clog it and stones will absolutely annihilate it!
-Just make sure that you brush off any roots or plants before they go through.
+First up, you should not put soil or stones through your shredder.
+Soil will clog it up and stones will absolutely annihilate it!
+Just make sure that you brush mud off any roots or plants before they go through.

 Next up, you’re asking for trouble by putting any damp matter through.
 It’ll stop the blades being able to run efficiently, and ultimately lead to a jam.

-And lastly, for those that ask ‘will a garden shredder shed paper or cardboard’… it won’t.
+And lastly, if you’re musing ‘will a garden shredder also shred paper or cardboard’… it won’t.
 It doesn’t have the same mechanism as a paper shredder and will most likely jam.
 Better to save yourself some time in the long run and just buy a paper shredder as well.

-Having done a bit of research, electric garden shredder hire costs about £30-£45 per day.
+Having done some research, electric garden shredder hire costs about £30-£45 per day.
 If you want a petrol one, you’re looking at close to £100.

-Now, if you know you’re only going to need it for one day, it’s certainly cheaper.
+Now, if you know you’re only going to need it for one day, it’s certainly cheaper to hire one.
 Anything more than 2-3 days and you’re better off buying one.